Uses

 Browsers

-I use a custom search engine wrapper I made to allow for customisable bangs and easy switching between search engines.
+I use a custom search engine wrapper I made to allow for easily switching engines and a few quality of life improvements conducive to my workflow.
 I also usually roll with these extensions:

 Development

 As you’d expect, I use Git for version control, with GitHub for hosting.
-In most situations, I use Bun in place of Node for the performance benefit, although I obviously keep around all the expected other tools for working on other projects.
+In most situations, I use Deno in place of Node for the performance benefit and convenient feature set, although I obviously keep around all the expected other tools for working on other projects.
 I’m also quite fond of using httplz as a basic http server during development.

 Virtualisation